 I earned a bachelor's degree in psychology from Alma College before moving to the State of Washington to pursue a master's degree in marriage and family therapy from Seattle Pacific University.

-I work with clients who experience a variety of concerns including depression, anxiety, life transitions, low self-esteem, marital or relationship concerns (specifically helping clients heal from infidelity and/or poor communication skills), grief and loss of any kind, and poor relationship with food and body image.
+I work with clients who experience a variety of concerns including depression, anxiety, trauma, life transitions, low self-esteem, marital or relationship concerns (specifically helping clients heal from infidelity and/or poor communication skills), grief and loss of any kind, and poor relationship with food and body image.
 I also work with the LGBTQ+ community regarding a multitude of concerns including struggles both individually and in a family unit with gender dysphoria, creating and maintaining healthy and safe support systems, and finding acceptance with one's sexuality.